Maxi López: Personal life

 López was married to Argentine model Wanda Nara from 2008 to 2013.
 The couple have three sons, Valentino Gastón (born 25 January 2009 in Buenos Aires), Constantino (born 19 December 2010 in Catania) and Benedicto (born 20 February 2012 in Milan).
 Nara and López split after her affair with López's former Sampdoria teammate Mauro Icardi was exposed.
 López had previously been good friends with Icardi, inviting his countryman on vacations and opening his home to Icardi when he first moved to Italy.
 She and López began divorce proceedings in December 2013.
 Nara and Icardi subsequently married on 27 May 2014.
 During the April 2014 Serie A match between Sampdoria and Inter, López notably refused to shake Icardi's hand, leading the press to dub the game the "Wanda derby".

 Since February 2014, he has been in a relationship with Swedish model Daniela Christiansson.
 On 26 May 2021, they announced that they had become engaged days before, on Christiansson's thirtieth birthday in San Benedetto del Tronto.
 On 26 September 2022, they announced that they were expecting a baby.
 Their daughter Elle was born on 31 March 2023 in London.

 López's change of luck from being a somewhat criticised forward at River Plate to being signed by Barcelona made him an internet meme in his native Argentina.
 Satirical blogs were created lobbying for his inclusion in the Argentinian squad for the 2006 FIFA World Cup.
 After Argentina's elimination from the World Cup, without López in the 23-man squad, the nature of the meme changed to a series of reasons explaining his lack of time play on Barcelona with hyperbolic claims which closely resembled Chuck Norris Facts.
 In interviews, López has stated that he is "okay" with this unexpected following.

 López and fashion industry businessman Paul Richardson led a consortium interested in buying English Championship club Birmingham City.
 They pulled out of any prospective deal in December 2022, citing a lack of agreement on revised terms.

+López was criticzed for telling the streamer IShowSpeed that he would "beat his ass" for wearing Argentina's jersey for their round-of-16 clash against Switzerland in the 2026 FIFA World Cup.
+The streamer, a diehard Ronaldo fan, had become the subject of a meme stating that him wearing a team's jersey would "curse" them instead.